 The industry-wide unreliability of the EPS has been estimated for two modes of operation.
-A startonly model and an 8-hour mission model were evaluated, see Table 2.
-The uncertainty distributions for the EPS classes include both plant design variability (within a class) and parameter uncertainty while using industry-wide component failure data (FY 1998-FY 2010)2.
+A start-only model and an 8-hour mission model were evaluated, see Table 2.
+The uncertainty distributions for the EPS classes include both plant design variability (within a class) and parameter uncertainty while using industry-wide component failure data (FY-98 through FY-10).
 Table 2 shows the percentiles and mean of the aggregated sample data (Latin hypercube, 1000 samples for each model) collected from the uncertainty calculations of the EPS fault trees in the SPAR models.
 In Figure 1 and Figure 2, the 5th and 95th percentiles and mean point estimates are shown each class and for the industry.